 In ZenHub, we recommend the following rule of thumb for best organizing your product backlog in a Workspace: everything in the top half of your backlog should be prioritized starting with the most important upcoming Issue on the top.
 Everything at the top should be spec ready, have clear acceptance criteria, and be estimated.

 Everything that is considered a priority, or in the top 20% of your backlog should also have an estimate.
-If your estimate is large on any of the Issues in your top 20%, consider breaking down this work into smaller stories and tasks in your next product backlog refinement session.
+If your estimate is large on any of the Issues in your top 20%, consider breaking down this work into smaller stories and tasks in your next agile backlog refinement session.